-Your new website may be beautifully designed and loaded with interesting content, but if you’re not paying attention to the basics of search engine optimization (SEO) strategy, no one, will see it.
+Your new website may be beautifully designed and loaded with interesting content, but if you’re not paying attention to the basics of SEO content creation, no one, will see it.

 Choose, Use Keywords Wisely